andrei-migunov/FYS-Aesthetics-of-Computing/grading.md

 That adds up to 100%.

-# ASSIGNMENTS AND DUE DATES
+## ASSIGNMENTS AND DUE DATES

 Everything due in this class is due on a Friday.

 These are general descriptions of the nature of each assignment type.
-The assignments themselves will be made available on
+The assignments themselves will be made available on Blackboard.

+## FEEDBACK ON YOUR WORK

+I'll give you feedback on what you write, and I will give more detailed feedback on high-stakes assignments.
+I will work closely with you on your final paper to help you turn it into something you can be proud of - but you will have to take the initiative to come to me for that sort of collaboration.
+I will not tell you which direction you must go, but I will tell you whether I think you're communicating effectively and how you might improve it.
+I will point out any *habitual* grammar issues, but I will *never* deduct points for grammar.
+All of my feedback will be with the aim of helping you improve as a writer and thinker.

+I am always happy to give you *even more* feedback - but *you must ask for it yourself*.
+Always feel free to send me an email that says "I want more feedback about XYZ", or let me know in person.

 ## LOW STAKES ASSIGNMENTS